-- As we whizzed along the Autostrada heading for the airport at the end of our honeymoon, the afternoon sun glinted off Rome’s domes and spires, Mr CW promised that we would visit Rome soon.
+Our accommodation in Rome was pretty special.
+Truly a Roman room with a view.
+Or rather a set of rooms, as we stayed in the Landmark Trust apartment in Rome in the building that was one home to Keats and Shelley.
+As we whizzed along the Autostrada heading for the airport at the end of our honeymoon, the afternoon sun glinted off Rome’s domes and spires, Mr CW promised that we would visit Rome soon.
 Seventeen years and two children later we finally made that trip.
-After waiting so long it was only fitting that our accommodation was pretty special, a Roman room with a view.
+After waiting so long it was only fitting that our accommodation was pretty special.

 Doors lead off into two bedrooms.

 Another door takes you to the sitting room, equipped with comfy chairs and a well-stocked bookshelf.

 In the kitchen, a tray of tea-making equipment was laid out, with milk in the fridge.

 Every room has sensational ceilings; be sure to look up.

 Once you’ve finished looking up, look out.
 The scene has not changed outside the windows for more than two centuries, sure the tourist wear different clothes now but other than that.
 This is view from the sitting room.

 Landmark Trust properties don’t have wi-fi which meant that we all put our devices down and talked to each other, read books and played games ….. just like my own childhood!
 The Spanish Steps are a magnet for tourists and those tourists stay until well into the night.
 As we were staying in January, cold drove them to warm hotel beds at some point after our bedtime.
 But in the morning we had the steps all to ourselves.
 Walking up to the building in the evening and unlocking the door made me feel like a resident rather than one of the other tourists.
 One of the biggest thrills?
 Walking past the velvet rope that divided ‘our’ part of the building from the museum!